mandeepkaur19/House-Price-Predictor_ML_APP/README.md

 ### How to Use
 1. Enter the number of years of experience in the input field.
-2. Click the "Predict Salary" button.
+2. Click the "House Price Predictor App" button.
-3. The app will display the predicted salary based on the input.
+3. The app will display the predicted house price based on the input.